chinchalinchin/scrilla/README.md

 28. Add watchlist functionality for crypto assets.
 Differentiate in /data/common/ between watchlist_equity.json and watchlist_crypto.json.
 Integrate watchlist functionality into GUI and API.
 Will need to implement API Key authentication functionality before introducing watchlist to API to account for different users's watchlist.

-29. overload Cashflow constructor to allow for constant cashflows.

 ### NOTES